Assessments

 The Wechsler Individual Achievement Test, Australian and New Zealand Standardised, Third Edition (WIAT-III A&NZ) for children, adolescents and adults aged from 4 years and up

-Gifted Rating Scales
+Gifted Rating Scales and other questionnaires as needed

 The diagnostic assessment process includes: